 It's easy to think of classroom uses for Pinna.
 Begin a lesson with a podcast as a warm-up or introduction, and design activities around the topic to promote depth of understanding.
 Later, consider using a tool like YoTeach or Backchannel Chat and let students react, ask questions, or make predictions as they listen.
 If you want to give kids a break from screens and encourage creativity, pass out paper and colored pencils and have them illustrate a scene or character from a title by an author like Meg Cabot, Gordon Korman, or Maurice Sendak.
 Support ELL students and struggling readers by providing a hard copy or ebook to track text as they listen to the audio.
 Or help kids build a listening library by playing the "Lit for Kids" podcast, and encourage them to create lists of books to listen to.
 To support cross-curricular learning, pair a history or science podcast with a quiz game like Kahoot! to see how well kids grasped the content.
 The variety in topics, genres, and length make Pinna a solid option for teachers looking for a way to spark students' imaginations.Continue reading Show less

 Pinna is an audio subscription service to kids' audiobooks, podcasts, music, and audio shows for ad-free, on-demand listening.
 There's a free trial, but after 30 days, continued access costs $7.99 per month.
 Teachers and students can browse content by age or search by keyword, topic, author, or title.
 Titles vary in length from minutes to hours and include both popular titles and Pinna originals.
 The site keeps track of recently played episodes, so students can resume them later, but an option to create a personal library of favorites is missing.
-There's also a Pinna app where kids can listen on a tablet or mobile device, but since users can't download podcasts for offline listening, access to a strong, consistent internet connection is key to avoiding time-outs or interruptions.
+There's also a Pinna app where kids can listen on a tablet or mobile device; however, if there's no access to a strong, consistent internet connection, consider downloading podcasts for offline listening to avoid time-outs or interruptions.

 In an age where kids are increasingly reliant on screens for learning and entertainment, Pinna offers a refreshing break from visual content without sacrificing engagement.
 Students can get swept away by imagination as they develop auditory processing and critical thinking skills.
 In addition, there's a growing body of research that suggests reading aloud to students beyond elementary school is a key factor in their development as readers.
 For struggling readers, English language learners (ELLs), and aliterate students, hearing scripts and texts performed or read aloud can take away the stress of having to focus on pronouncing words and making contextual meaning at the same time.
 Plus, since the site offers content across multiple subject areas and topics, it's easy for teachers to find relevant classroom material to fit any curriculum.